-Undoubtedly, Imam al-Ghazālī was one of the greatest scholars ever to have lived in the Islamic Ummah.
+Undoubtedly, Imām al-Ghazālī was one of the greatest scholars ever to have lived in the Islamic Ummah.
 A thousand years later, his works, legacy and thinking continues to inspire Muslims young and old, in all corners of the world.

-Hujjat al-Islām (the Proof of Islam), al-Imam Zayn al-Dīn (Ornament of the Religion) Abu Hāmid Muhammad ibn Muhammad ibn Muhammad al-Ghazālī al-Tūsī, al-Nisāpūrī, al-Shāfi^cī al-Ṣūfī was born in the town of Tus, the second major town of Khurasan (after Nisāpūr) in 450.

-According to Ibn 'Asākir (d.
-571), he began studying fiqh in his youth and then moved to Nisāpūr, where he continued his studies under Imām al-Ḥaramayn (The Leader of the Two Sanctuaries) Abu al-Ma'ālī al-Juwaynī (d.
-478).
+Hujjat al-Islām, al-Imām Zayn al-Dīn Abū Hāmid Muhammad ibn Muhammad ibn Muhammad al-Ghazālī al-Tūsī, al-Nisāpūrī, al-Shāfi'ī al-Sūfī was born in the town of Tus, the second major town of Khurasan (after Nisāpūr) in 450.
+According to Ibn Asākir, he began studying Fiqh in his youth and then moved to Nisāpūr, where he continued his studies under Imām al-Haramyn al-Juwaynī.
 Whilst occupying himself with the formal studies in the morning, he coupled this with learning the inner sciences in more informal settings in the afternoon.
 In other words, he walked both paths, the outer and the inner sciences of Islam.

-He left Nisāpūr and then joined Niẓām al-Mulk at the tender age of 28.
+He left Nisāpūr and then joined Nizām al-Mulk at the tender age of 28.
 Many approached him to debate with him and he triumphed over them.
-As a result, they gave him the post of professor of the Niẓāmiyya in Baghdad, where he became famous as a brilliant mind.
+As a result, they gave him the post of professor of the Nizāmiyya in Baghdad, where he became famous as a brilliant mind.

-Then, in the year 488, gave up this revered post to seek refuge in solitude and renunciation.
+Then in the year 488, gave up this revered post to seek refuge in solitude and renunciation.
 He performed the Hajj, and then journeyed to Damascus, Egypt, Jerusalem before returning to his native Tus in 492.
-It is here he compiled most of his literary works and taught in the Sufi Khanqahs.
+It is here is compiled most of his literary works and taught in the Sufi Khanqahs.

-He passed away on the 14th of Jumāda al-Ākhira in 505/1111.
+He passed away on the 14th of Jumāda al-Akhira in 505/1111.

-Iḥyā' 'Ulūm al-Dīn
+Ihyā Ulūm al-Din

-The Ihyā' 'Ulūm al-Dīn ("The Revival of the Religious Sciences") is the magnum opus of Imām al-Ghazālī's literary legacy.
+Ihyā Ulūm al-Dīn is the magnum opus of Imām al-Ghazālī's literary legacy.
 For many, it is considered the best Islamic work after the Qur'an and Sunna and the ultimate Sufi treatise.
-Imam al-Ṣafadī said: "It is amongst the noblest and greatest of books, to the extent that it was said, concerning it, that if all books of Islam were lost expect the Iḥyā' ('Ulūm al-Dīn), it would suffice for what was lost."1
+Imām al-Nawawī stated that 'were the books of Islam all to be lost, except the Ihyā, it would suffice to replace them all.'

-The opinion of Imām al-Ṣafadī is perhaps not an exaggeration, since the $Ihy\bar{a}$ ' is instrumental in covering all areas of Muslim life.
+The opinion of Imām al-Nawawī is perhaps not an exaggeration, since the Ihyā is instrumental in covering all areas of Muslim life.
 The work can be divided into four broad areas, (i) acts of worship (ii) norms of daily life (iii) the destructive matters of life (iv) the saving matters of life.
-Each of these four sections are divided into ten sub-sections and thus the $Ihy\bar{a}$ ' consists of forty chapters in all.
+Each of these four sections are divided into ten sub-sections and thus the Ihyā consists of forty chapters in all.

 Perhaps the main difference between this work and other great works is the depth Imām al-Ghazālī explores in each section.
 He investigates the outer and the inner.
-Not only does he explore how to perform sajda (prostration) but what it entails spiritually.
+Not only does he explore how to perform Sajda but what it entails spiritually.
 He does not treat death as a biological occurrence but a whole philosophy of life.
 This is perhaps the reason why the Ihyā is like no other Islamic literature in the world.